Zimmer Biomet Holdings, Inc. (NYSE:ZBH) Shares Sold by Royal London Asset Management Ltd.

-Royal London Asset Management Ltd. reduced its position in shares of Zimmer Biomet Holdings, Inc. (NYSE:ZBH) by 1.0% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 75,526 shares of the medical equipment provider’s stock after selling 736 shares during the quarter.
-Royal London Asset Management Ltd.’s holdings in Zimmer Biomet were worth $11,636,000 as of its most recent SEC filing.
+Royal London Asset Management Ltd. cut its stake in shares of Zimmer Biomet Holdings, Inc. (NYSE:ZBH) by 1.0% in the fourth quarter, according to its most recent disclosure with the SEC.
+The firm owned 75,526 shares of the medical equipment provider’s stock after selling 736 shares during the period.
+Royal London Asset Management Ltd.’s holdings in Zimmer Biomet were worth $11,636,000 at the end of the most recent quarter.

-Other large investors have also bought and sold shares of the company.
-Crewe Advisors LLC increased its stake in shares of Zimmer Biomet by 65.0% in the 3rd quarter.
-Crewe Advisors LLC now owns 198 shares of the medical equipment provider’s stock valued at $27,000 after purchasing an additional 78 shares in the last quarter.
-Birchcreek Wealth Management LLC acquired a new stake in Zimmer Biomet in the fourth quarter valued at approximately $30,000.
-Exchange Traded Concepts LLC purchased a new stake in shares of Zimmer Biomet in the fourth quarter valued at approximately $31,000.
-CX Institutional raised its stake in shares of Zimmer Biomet by 93.9% during the 4th quarter.
-CX Institutional now owns 223 shares of the medical equipment provider’s stock worth $34,000 after buying an additional 108 shares during the period.
-Finally, Magellan Asset Management Ltd purchased a new position in shares of Zimmer Biomet during the 3rd quarter valued at approximately $35,000.
-Hedge funds and other institutional investors own 87.17% of the company’s stock.
+A number of other institutional investors and hedge funds also recently bought and sold shares of ZBH.
+Ethic Inc. grew its position in shares of Zimmer Biomet by 3.4% in the third quarter.
+Ethic Inc. now owns 2,249 shares of the medical equipment provider’s stock valued at $306,000 after purchasing an additional 75 shares during the period.
+Bridge Creek Capital Management LLC boosted its holdings in Zimmer Biomet by 0.3% in the 4th quarter.
+Bridge Creek Capital Management LLC now owns 23,544 shares of the medical equipment provider’s stock worth $3,628,000 after buying an additional 75 shares during the last quarter.
+Delta Financial Advisors LLC boosted its holdings in Zimmer Biomet by 0.8% in the 3rd quarter.
+Delta Financial Advisors LLC now owns 9,974 shares of the medical equipment provider’s stock worth $1,358,000 after buying an additional 77 shares during the last quarter.
+Crewe Advisors LLC raised its holdings in shares of Zimmer Biomet by 65.0% during the third quarter.
+Crewe Advisors LLC now owns 198 shares of the medical equipment provider’s stock valued at $27,000 after acquiring an additional 78 shares during the last quarter.
+Finally, Radnor Capital Management LLC lifted its position in shares of Zimmer Biomet by 3.4% in the third quarter.
+Radnor Capital Management LLC now owns 2,444 shares of the medical equipment provider’s stock valued at $333,000 after acquiring an additional 80 shares in the last quarter.
+87.17% of the stock is currently owned by institutional investors and hedge funds.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, January 29th.
-Stockholders of record on Monday, December 28th were issued a $0.24 dividend.
-The ex-dividend date of this dividend was Thursday, December 24th.
-This represents a $0.96 annualized dividend and a dividend yield of 0.61%.
-Zimmer Biomet’s dividend payout ratio is currently 12.20%.
+The company also recently announced a quarterly dividend, which was paid on Friday, January 29th.
+Investors of record on Monday, December 28th were paid a dividend of $0.24 per share.
+The ex-dividend date was Thursday, December 24th.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 0.61%.
+Zimmer Biomet’s payout ratio is 12.20%.

-A number of equities analysts have weighed in on ZBH shares.
-JMP Securities upped their price objective on shares of Zimmer Biomet from $165.00 to $180.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 27th.
-BTIG Research upped their price target on shares of Zimmer Biomet from $160.00 to $173.00 and gave the stock a “buy” rating in a research report on Monday, January 25th.
-Cowen lifted their price objective on Zimmer Biomet from $130.00 to $150.00 and gave the stock a “market perform” rating in a report on Tuesday, October 27th.
-Piper Sandler increased their target price on Zimmer Biomet from $160.00 to $185.00 and gave the company an “overweight” rating in a report on Friday, January 8th.
-Finally, The Goldman Sachs Group raised Zimmer Biomet from a “buy” rating to a “conviction-buy” rating in a research note on Tuesday, December 15th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating, eighteen have assigned a buy rating and two have assigned a strong buy rating to the company.
-The stock has an average rating of “Buy” and an average price target of $160.44.
+Several equities research analysts have issued reports on ZBH shares.
+Northland Securities began coverage on shares of Zimmer Biomet in a research note on Tuesday, October 20th.
+They set a “market perform” rating and a $150.00 target price on the stock.
+Cowen boosted their price target on shares of Zimmer Biomet from $130.00 to $150.00 and gave the stock a “market perform” rating in a research report on Tuesday, October 27th.
+Truist Financial increased their price objective on shares of Zimmer Biomet from $152.00 to $174.00 in a report on Wednesday, January 6th.
+Needham & Company LLC boosted their price objective on Zimmer Biomet from $168.00 to $185.00 and gave the stock a “strong-buy” rating in a research note on Friday, December 18th.
+Finally, JMP Securities raised their target price on Zimmer Biomet from $165.00 to $180.00 and gave the stock an “outperform” rating in a research note on Wednesday, January 27th.
+One analyst has rated the stock with a sell rating, four have given a hold rating, eighteen have given a buy rating and two have given a strong buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and an average target price of $160.44.

 Zimmer Biomet Holdings, Inc, together with its subsidiaries, designs, manufactures, and markets musculoskeletal healthcare products and solutions in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 It operates in four segments: Spine, less Asia Pacific; Office Based Technologies; Craniomaxillofacial and Thoracic; and Dental.